Every Ditto Protocol message consists of a JSON envelope and a JSON payload that together describe what action to perform on which entity.

 Ditto Protocol envelope

-The Ditto Protocol envelope describes the content of the message (the affected thing entity, a message type, protocol version etc.) and allows the message to be routed by intermediary nodes to its final destination, without parsing the actual payload.
+The envelope describes the message content (the affected entity, message type, protocol version, etc.) and allows intermediary nodes to route the message without parsing the payload.

-The Protocol envelope is formatted as JSON object (content-type=application/json
+The envelope is a JSON object (content-type=application/json) conforming to this schema:

 Ditto Protocol payload (JSON)

-The Ditto model payload contains the application data, e.g. an updated sensor value or a Thing in JSON representation.
+The payload contains application data – for example, an updated sensor value or a complete Thing in JSON form.

 Ditto Protocol response